 If OVERDOSE is suspected:

-Store Sustiva at 77 degrees F (25 degrees C).
-Brief storage at temperatures between 59 and 86 degrees F (15 and 30 degrees C) is permitted.
+Store Sustiva at room temperature, between 68 and 77 degrees F (20 and 25 degrees C).
 Store in a tightly closed container away from heat, moisture, and light.
 Do not store in the bathroom.
 Keep Sustiva out of the reach of children and away from pets.